 An individual is unable to provide consent to engage in sexual activity when the individual: 1) is a minor (age 17 or under); 2) has a mental disorder or developmental or physical disability that renders her or him incapable of giving knowing consent; 3) is unconscious; or 4) is incapacitated from alcohol or other drugs, and this condition was known, or reasonably should have been known by the accused.
 "Incapacitated" means intoxicated to the point that the person is incapable of exercising the judgment required to decide whether to consent.

-Campus Sexual Assault Resources
+Campus Sexual Misconduct Resources

-If You Are Sexually Assaulted:
+If You Are Subjected to Sexual Misconduct:

 Immunity for Victims